 Chances are that your company already has some SOP documents that have been written for other procedures in the past.
-You can simply refer to those documents as templates for preferred formatting guidelines.
+Refer to those documents as templates for preferred formatting guidelines.

 If you don’t have any documents to use as a reference, try one of these ideas:

-Lucidchart can provide you with the perfect template to help you create flowcharts, mind maps, or any other document to help you visualize how your SOP will be developed.
+Lucidchart has a library of customizable templates to help visualize your SOP.
 See our examples that could be included as part of an SOP on qualifying and processing sales leads.

 Step 3: Ask for input